 clothes, shoes, bedding, curtains, children's toys, pushchairs, small items of furniture, household goods and fabrics.

-English and IT Tuition - The communities of St Ann's and Sneinton are home to many families that come from parts of the world where English is not their first language.
+ESOL, Employability Skills & IT Support - The communities of St Ann's and Sneinton are home to many families that come from parts of the world where English is not their first language.
 Understanding our culture and our language can seem very daunting at first to newcomers.
 Learning the basics of the English language can make life so much easier, and whether the aim is simply to integrate into their new surroundings, access further education or find employment, Epic are here to help!

 Our experienced and qualified ESOL tutor provides free group-based and one-to-one tuition for those that want to learn or improve their English.
 You'll learn in a relaxed atmosphere and get to meet other people.